 Here are some elements that will help your off-site SEO:

 Get high-authority links.
-According to content marketing agency Animalz, one well-placed article can be the shot in the arm for your monthly traffic.
+One well-placed article can be the shot in the arm for your monthly traffic.
 Since the success of your content is ultimately in the hands of your readers, don’t obsess over getting links placed.

-“It’s really difficult to predict exactly what will resonate and why,” says Jimmy Daly, former director of marketing for Animalz. “ If you choose to try your hand at a shot-in-the-arm strategy, don’t dedicate more than about 10-15% of your content creation time to it.”
+“It’s really difficult to predict exactly what will resonate and why,” says Jimmy Daly, former director of marketing for a digital agency. “ If you choose to try your hand at a shot-in-the-arm strategy, don’t dedicate more than about 10-15% of your content creation time to it.”

 Learn more about placing high-authority links.